WelFedTed/cops-manual/content/Procedures/Windows/Data Transfer.md

 | 2010           |                                                                   |
 | 2013           |                                                                   |
 | 2016+          | HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Profiles |

-## Wireless Networks
+## Printers
   *naming convention:*\
-`wireless-networks_nirsoft-wirelesskeyview.txt`

-- Open `Nirsoft WirelessKeyView` as Administrator
-- Click `File`
-- Click `Export All`
-- Save export to transfer folder
-## Printers
-- Create a new text document for noting their installed printers *naming convention:*\
   `printers.txt`
 - Open `Printers and Scanners`\
-  run: `control printers`
+  `control printers`
-- Add each installed printer model and port to `printers.txt`
+- Note each installed printer model and port in `printers.txt`\
+  *( also note which printer is set as the default if available )*
 > [!example] Example: printers.txt
 > ```
 > Canon TR8660a (USB) [DEFAULT]
 > Epson WF-2530 (WSD)
 > Brother MFC-L3755CDW (IP)
 > ```
+### Installers
+- Create a `printers` folder
+	- Create a subfolder for each installed printer\
+	  eg. `Canon TR8600 series`
+		- Download the full driver + software installer for this printer and save to this subfolder
 ## Drivers
 - Open a Terminal as Administrator\
   Run `wt` or `powershell` or `cmd`